fa2k/raredisease-configs/README.md

 # Pipeline & Container images

-The raredisease pipeline was downloaded using nf-core tools on 22 May 2023.
+The raredisease pipeline is downloaded using the script: `download-pipeline-script.sh`.

-    docker run -ti --rm -v $PWD:$PWD -w $PWD nfcore nf-core download -r dev -c singularity raredisease

-Current commit on `dev` branch in github downloaded:
+There are comments on what to do if using docker instead of singularity.
+The version should be selected in the script, but currently `dev` is used for testing.

-TODO this will be updated - not use for production load
+TODO - still not for production

-(nfcore docker image created from Dockerfile: https://github.com/fa2k/dockerfiles/tree/main/nfcore-singularity)

-Location of actual raredisease pipeline in TSD is:
+Location of actual raredisease pipeline in TSD is (TODO/TBC):
 /cluster/projects/p164/raredisease